Wetlands

 1. Further develop material from the more-than-materiality project

-2. Translate the material into a wearable
+2. Translate the material into a garment

-3. explore if the production process of the material/wearable could improve a landscape/ecosystem
+3. Explore if the production process of the material/wearable could improve a landscape/ecosystem

 Context